"French borrowings in the Russian language." Borrowed words in Russian from English, French or German: examples, meaning

 She fell in love with deceptions

-Then Onegin's library will join here, complicating her worldview, expanding its boundaries, and - in a certain sense - completing her education.
-On the other hand, is it everyday colloquial speech, samples of which we meet on the pages of the album of a provincial young lady?
+Then Onegin’s library will join here, complicating her worldview, expanding its boundaries, and - in a certain sense - completing her education.
+On the other hand, is this everyday colloquial speech, examples of which we find on the pages of the album of a provincial young lady?

 and signature: t.a.v.
 Annette.

 This inclusion does not have a specific author.
 It is given as a common cliche, as a socio-historical characteristic of the environment in which the heroine grew up.
-Triquet's couplet adjoins a similar example of county creativity.
-Its text is not given, but correlates with the melody and words of the children's song:
+Triquet's couplet is also adjacent to a similar example of county creativity.
+Its text is not given, but is correlated with the melody and words of the children's song:

 Reveillez - vous, belle endormie.